nokia/AttestationEngine/docs/docker/dockercompose.md

 # Running with Docker Compose

+NOTE: it appears almost impossible to use ssh-agent inside docker-compose - if you have a SANE solution that allows it to run and add all the keys in the attestationelementkeys volume then please please please let me know

 ## Building the components

 From the root directory of the attesstation server distribution we need to build the components A10REST, U10 and FC10.
 Firstly check that everything is there and that you are in the right place: